 President and Representative Executive Officer

-In addition to diligently offering general health checkups, which are mandatory under Japanese law, the Yamaha Group uses health checkups as opportunities to try to prevent lifestyle- and work-related diseases based on the slogan of “regular health checkups are the start line, not the goal.”
+The Yamaha Group encourages employees to undergo health checkups that help protect and improve health.
+In addition to diligently offering general health checkups, which are mandatory under Japanese law, Group companies in Japan use health checkups as opportunities to try to prevent lifestyle- and work-related diseases based on the slogan of "regular health checkups are the start line, not the goal."
 Since 2002, in-house health clinics have performed regular health checkups of employees (in the month of their birthday).
 On the morning of checkups, all employees undergoing checkups are provided with guidance from physicians based on the results of their checkups, other health guidance, and group health education.
 The speed of this feedback, as well as the group health education conducted based on a different theme each year, have contributed to an increased level of health awareness and understanding among employees.
 Additionally, we take thorough follow-up measures based on checkup results.
-In fiscal 2022, Yamaha Corporation and domestic Group companies had a 100% examination completion ratio, while an industrial physician made work category decisions*2 for 100% of cases for both Yamaha Corporation and the Yamaha Group.
+In fiscal 2023, Yamaha Corporation and domestic Group companies had a 100% examination completion ratio, while an industrial physician made work category decisions*2 for 100% of cases for both Yamaha Corporation and the Yamaha Group.

 - *2 Work category decisions by industrial physicians are based on Article 66.4, 5 of the Industrial Safety and Health Act.
 In these decisions, the Company determines the work category for health checkups for eligible employees based on an industrial physician’s opinion.

-In order to maintain the mental health of its workers, Yamaha Corporation is taking steps toward disease prevention by promoting mental health activities based on the policies of Japan’s Ministry of Health, Labour and Welfare.
-Furthermore, a return-to-work support program was introduced in 2009 that connects industrial physicians, nurses, and contracted psychiatrists working in coordination with an external Employee Assistance Program (EAP)*3 counselor as a form of aid for leave-takers.
-This program was greatly expanded in 2012 by bolstering counseling systems and introducing training for managers on how to approach individuals taking leave for a mental disorder.
+In order to maintain the mental health of its workers, Yamaha Corporation is taking steps toward disease prevention by implementing a stress check system and promoting other mental health activities based on the policies of the Ministry of Health, Labour and Welfare.
+Furthermore, a return-to-work support program has been introduced that connects industrial physicians, nurses, and contracted psychiatrists working in coordination with external Employee Assistance Program (EAP)*3 counselors as a form of aid for leave takers.
+This program has been greatly expanded by bolstering counseling systems and introducing training for managers on how to approach individuals taking leave for a mental disorder.
 As a result, we are now able to maintain rates of more than 80% for employees returning to work after receiving leave for a mental disorder for the first time.

 - Training for managers, supervisors, and new recruits from internal industrial physicians and counselors